Unambiguosly expressing expectations about the content of prokaryotic genomes: Defining genomic contents

 For example \citet{Giraud2007LegumesSA} explains that the photosynthesis gene cluster (PGC), is common in purple photosynthetic bacteria.
 To express this rule formally, the required and optional members of the gene cluster in different organisms should be listed.
 The proximity requirement in this case is that the genes are all close to each other and no other, or few other genes are in between.

 Also, one can describe in this way an expectation of gene arrangements.
 For example, in \citet{McLeod2004CompleteGS} is stated that in Rickettsia, the 16S rRNA gene was separated from the 23S and 5S rRNA genes.
-This can be translated in the feauture series ``16S, 23S, 5S'' with the relative location constraint of proximity for 23S to 5S and of distance for 23S to 16S.
+This can be translated in the set with the 3 elements, with the relative location constraint of proximity for 23S to 5S and of separation for 23S to 16S.